10mm vs 45 ACP Cartridge: Which is the better option?

 A 200 grain 10mm at 1,200 feet per second can strike with over 700 foot-pounds of energy.
 That kind of load comes with some punishing recoil, but it’s still an option.
 The 45 ACP simply can’t touch that kind of power.
 That being said, there is a line of diminishing returns, and at average self-defense distances, the 45 ACP is more than capable of being a man stopper.
 At these average distances, shot placement is much more important with either round than the numbers attached to it.

 The one advantage of using a larger projectile is a larger hole, especially with modern defensive loads.
 Lucky Gunner has done some outstanding work categorizing and testing the expansion of defensive ammunition.
 45 ACP JHP loads can expand up to an inch in diameter.
-This type of expansion is guaranteed to do more damage to a threat as it passes through the body.
+This type of expansion typically results in more stopping power and does more damage to a threat as it passes through the body.

 There doesn’t seem to be a 10mm load capable of expanding up to an inch, with most coming in around .68 inches in expansion with a high of .81 inches in diameter.